 Changing the battery in a sealed phone isn't hard for people who know what they are doing.
 Most of the time.

 Most of us aren't that person.
 Changing a phone battery isn't hard on most models, but the way you open the two halves of a phone can be a little tricky.
 There may be hidden screws, plastic clips that are designed to never be unclipped, and there will be adhesive.
 Lots of sticky adhesive.
-I can change the battery on some phones here at my desk with a handful of simple tools; the Nexus 4 and iPhone 4 only take a few minutes to open and change things.
+I can change the battery on some phones here at my desk with a handful of simple tools.
 Other phones I could never open without breaking the screen.
 I know because I've done it.
-Unless you're still using a Nexus 4 or iPhone 4, forget changing the battery yourself unless you've spent time fiddling with — and breaking — electronics.
+Unless you're still using something ancient like a Nexus 4 or iPhone 4, forget changing the battery yourself unless you've spent time fiddling with — and breaking — electronics.

 Luckily, a person who can change a phone battery isn't hard to find.
 If your phone is still covered under a warranty, you should talk to the people you bought it from first.
 Always.
 If you don't, you're probably going to lose that warranty, so do it.